mingdeyu/DGP/README.md

 ## Installation
 ### Release version
-The current stable release of `dgpsi` supports Python versions 3.9, 3.10, 3.11, and 3.12.
+The current stable release of `dgpsi` supports Python versions 3.9 (PyPI only), 3.10, 3.11, and 3.12.
 The stable release can be installed via `pip`:

 ```bash
 pip install dgpsi